William Cavendish-Bentinck, 3rd Duke of Portland: Death and burial

-He died on 30 October 1809 at Burlington House, Piccadilly, after an operation for the stone, and was buried at St Marylebone Parish Church, London.
+He died on 30 October 1809 at Burlington House, Piccadilly, after an operation for a kidney stone, and was buried at St Marylebone Parish Church, London.

 He had lived expensively: with an income of £17,000 a year (worth £577,000 in 2005), he had debts at his death computed at £52,000 (£1.76 million in 2005), which were paid off by his succeeding son by selling off some property, including Bulstrode Park.

 Along with Sir Robert Peel, Lord Aberdeen, Benjamin Disraeli, Marquess of Salisbury, Sir Henry Campbell-Bannerman, Bonar Law and Neville Chamberlain, he was the first of eight British prime ministers to die while his direct successor was in office.

 Legacy

 The Portland Vase of Roman glass was given its name because it was owned by Portland at his family residence at Bulstrode Park.

 Portland Parish, in Jamaica, was named after him.
 The Titchfield School, founded in 1786, is in the parish and is also named in his honour.
-The school's crest is derived from the his personal crest.
+The school's crest is derived from his personal crest.

 Two major streets in Marylebone are named after him: Portland Place and Great Portland Street.
 Both were built on land that he once owned.
+Great Portland Street tube station, opened in 1863, takes its name from the latter.

 North Bentinck Arm and South Bentinck Arm were named for the Bentinck family by George Vancouver in 1793, along with other names on the British Columbia Coast, such as Portland Canal and Portland Channel.

 Portland Bay in Victoria, Australia was named in 1800 by the British navigator James Grant.
 The city of Portland is located on the bay.

 The department of Manuscripts and Special Collections, The University of Nottingham holds a number of papers relating to him.
 His personal and political papers (Pw F) are part of the Portland (Welbeck) Collection, and the Portland (London) Collection (Pl) contains his correspondence and official papers, especially in series Pl C.

 The Portland Estate Papers held at Nottinghamshire Archives also contain items relating to the 3rd Duke's properties.

 The Portland Collection of fine and decorative art includes pieces owned and commissioned by him, including paintings by George Stubbs.